Gray Family of Susan J. Dorey

 d.
 9-24-1961 San Francisco, CA

 Ida was a nurse to William.
-After Florence's death, he married Ida.
-I knew her as Aunt Ida and met them in their San Francisco apartment.
+I knew her as Aunt Ida and met them in their San Francisco apartment in 1962.

 Died of cancer.